The composer and musician Keith Noel Emerson was born on this day in 1944.

 Emerson himself created covers which spanned centuries, including music as early as Bach’s and as recent as Dave Brubeck‘s–sometimes all at once!
 His own original compositions, meanwhile, brought an eclectic mix of classical, jazz, and rock ‘n roll together into unforgettable works.

 He also created film scores for a myriad of projects, working with directors such as Dario Argento and Ryuhei Kitamura.
 While he sadly left the world far too soon, the music he left while he was here changed everything.
+Among those who take inspiration from him are Jordan Rudess, Don Airey, and Rachel Flowers, each keyboard wizards in their own right.
 If I were to hazard a guess, I would say that Emerson’s renown will only grow as time goes on.

 - Note: this was originally published on my personal music blog.
 It appears here heavily modified from the original version.